mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsAPIKit.md

 To perform the translation use `MapplsReverseGeocodeOptions` class to pass coordinates as parameters to reverse geocode with an option to pass region in parameter `withRegion`, which is an enum of type `MapplsRegionType`.
 If no value is passed for region, It will take default value which is India.

 `MapplsRegionType` is used to validate and get result for different countries.
-Currently five countries are supported including India which are Sri Lanka, India, Bhutan, Bangladesh, Nepal.

 ### Response Parameters